State pension set to rise by £575 in 2026

 describe what it is

-Each year, the state pension goes up by the 'triple lock'.
-This means state pension payments are guaranteed to increase by either September's CPI inflation figure, average earnings growth between May and July, or 2.5% – whichever is higher.
+Each year, the state pension goes up thanks to the 'triple lock'.
+This means payments are guaranteed to increase by either September's CPI inflation figure, average earnings growth between May and July, or 2.5% – whichever is higher.

-Here, Which? reveals why the state pension is likely to increase by wage growth in the 2026-27 tax year, how much you can expect to get and how to check your state pension forecast.
+Here, Which? explains how much the state pension will pay in 2026 and how to check your state pension forecast.

 Be more money savvy